caps-tum/paper-2024-arcs-arm-cmn/visualisation/README.md

 ## Figure 1

-Self-made, find the .pdf in `figures/MXP.pdf` and the corresponding Affinity Design 2 file in `figures/MXP.afdesign`.
+Self-made, find the .pdf in `figures/MXP.pdf`,  the corresponding Affinity Design 2 file in `figures/MXP.afdesign`, and an SVG version in `figures/MXP.svg` for compatibility.
+Note that the SVG version might not be exactly equivalent to the original due to export constraints.

 ## Figure 2